-Furthermore, I added lemon verbena, marigold, hyssop, chamomile and bergamot to our tea garden.
+Furthermore, I added lemon verbena, marigold, hyssop, chamomile, and bergamot to our tea garden.
 I also use these in recipes and cocktail garnishes too.
 You can see our edible flower pots here!

 Tips for Planting a Tea Garden

-If you don’t have a lot of rain where you live, put all of your herbs (even potted) on a drip system.
+If you don’t have a lot of rain where you live, put all of your herbs (even potted) are on a drip system.
 This will help them thrive and grow without having to think about watering them every day.

 A lot of herbs can be planted in the same pot as well.
 I keep my mint separate since it always thrives and grows like crazy!

 Herbs for a Tea Garden

 - Calendula Marigold

 We made a Sugar and Charm tea garden chart showing some of the herbs you can buy that are perfect for creating a charming tea garden.

 For maintaining my plants and landscape, I updated all of my tools with Gilmour and Fiskars products.

 The Gilmour hoses, nozzles, and sprinklers work seamlessly together to create a watering system that is perfect for your every need.
 Furthermore, the multi-use Fiskars tools are great to maintain a healthy plant foundation and encourage growth.